Get

 Around the world, the medicine is a popular over-the-counter (OTC) ointment.
 This means that for humans, it is available for purchase without a doctor’s prescription.
 However, it is not advised to be used as an OTC treatment for your dogs (or any other pets you have).

 Veterinary advice and prescriptions are required prior to applying this medicine on your dog.
 Therefore, only use this product on your dog according to a veterinarian’s prescription and instructions.
-Remember that in many cases, your vet may opt for alternate topical medications that are more appropriate for your dog, depending on their skin ailment.
+Remember that in many cases, the vet may opt for alternate topical medications that are more appropriate for your dog, depending on their skin ailment.

 It is also important to note that not all skin ailments in dogs are caused by bacteria.
 At the same time, this medicine is effective ONLY against bacteria.
 Fungal infections, parasites, hormonal imbalances, nutritional imbalances, food allergies, or other environmental allergens can cause many different skin ailments in your pup.
 Therefore, you should never self-diagnose or self-treat any ailment on your dog’s skin.